frogm0uth/keyboard-firmware/kyria-refactored/README.md

 ## Default layers

 There are four default layers.
-This might be useful for anyone who wants to try out a different key layout on their Kyria.
+This might be useful for anyone interested in trying out different key layouts on their Kyria.
 The keys to switch between them are on the left home row on the Navigation layer.

 **Important**: if you plan to flash a different firmware, set the default layer back to QWERTY first.
-This will ensure that you don't boot up stuck in the wrong layer on the other firmware.
+This will ensure that you aren't stuck in the wrong layer when you boot the other firmware.

 The layers are: